tc39/proposal-stable-formatting/README.md

 For example, the top StackOverflow suggestion for how to format a date using ISO-8601 formatting is to [use Swedish as the locale](https://stackoverflow.com/a/58633686).

-## Possible Solution
+## Possible Solutions

-> [!NOTE]
-> It's entirely possible for a solution to this to be found in ECMA-262 outside `Intl`;
+It's entirely possible for a solution to this to be found in ECMA-262 outside `Intl`.
-> the following is one possible approach that extends the `Intl` formatters
-> to support non-internationalization usage for the desired formatting.
+Two possible approaches are presented: one that extends the `Intl` formatters to support non-internationalization usage for the desired formatting, and another that's a purely ECMA-262 solution.

+### Add a new "null" locale

-We should define in ECMA-402 the behaviour of each of the formatters for the `zxx` null locale.
+Define in ECMA-402 the behaviour of each of the formatters for the `zxx` null locale.
 This locale identifier (which stands for for "no linguistic content; not applicable") is a valid BCP 47 primary language tag defined in ISO 639.2 but its behaviour is not otherwise well defined.

 For ease of use,
-Intl formatters should accept `null` as an alias for the canonical `"zxx"` identifier.
+Intl formatters would accept `null` as an alias for the canonical `"zxx"` identifier.

-Wherever possible, the `zxx` locale should use well-defined standardized behaviour, such as using ISO-8601 for date formatting.
+Wherever possible, the `zxx` locale would use well-defined standardized behaviour, such as using ISO-8601 for date formatting.

-The "localized" output for `zxx` should avoid including actually localized text in its output, such as fully written-out unit names or the names of months.
+The "localized" output for `zxx` would avoid including actually localized text in its output, such as fully written-out unit names or the names of months.

 ```js